-The note recalls the relevant mandates from the resolution, outlines an implementation plan and financial indicators, and provides information on progress made in implementation of the resolution, with a focus on the initial findings of Life Cycle Assessment studies on single-use plastic products.
+This note recalls mandates from the resolution, introduces implementation plan and financial indicates, as well as progress made in implementing this resolution, with a focus on the initial findings of Life Cycle Assessment studies of single-use plastic products.

-Member States are invited to provide further guidance to the Secretariat on the implementation of the resolution, and on challenges and opportunities for future work.
+Member States are invited to provide further guidance to the Secretariat on implementation of the resolution, and on proposed next steps.

-Progress in Implementation of UNEA resolution 4/9 entitled "Addressing single-use plastic products pollution"
+Progress in Implementation of UNEP/EA.4/ Res.
+9 entitled "Addressing single-use plastic products pollution"